alexandrubese/articles-backend/README.md

     #data needs to be changed: article_link_sk = #tag_id from #, check implications! also check nr.
 2

     -2nd Approach: for updating relationships on update return all_old (old data), you will have the new data on post, make a diff between them and make the updates accordingly( add/delete ) you might already have the tagRelations object fetched and can use it to add/delete ones so nr.1 is not necesary
-3. Delete comment endpoint
+3. Delete comment endpoint - Done
-4. Edit tag
+4. Edit tag -
 5. Delete Article (maintain all relationships, just change an "active" flag to false)